chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/identity-examples/enforce-gitlab-identity.md

   Enter a value:
 ```

-After pressing `ENTER`, the command will complete and will output an `gitlab-ci` value.
+After typing `yes` and pressing `ENTER`, the command will complete and will output a `gitlab-ci` value.

 ```
-. . .
+...

-pply complete!
+Apply complete!
 Resources: 4 added, 0 changed, 0 destroyed.

 Outputs: